mongodb/docs/source/includes/list-table-retrieve-namespaces-response-body.rst

      - Minimum number of chunks to create initially when sharding an empty collection with a :manual:`hashed shard key
        </core/hashed-sharding/#std-label-sharding-hashed>`.
 To learn
-       more, see :doc:`Global Cluster Sharding Reference
+       more, see :ref:`Global Cluster Sharding Reference
-       </global-cluster-sharding>`.
+       <global-cluster-sharding>`.
 This is only available for
        |service| clusters with MongoDB v4.4 and later.

    * - ``managedNamespaces[n].presplitHashedZones``